Amedeo Modigliani: Family and early life

 Amedeo Modigliani was the fourth child, whose birth coincided with the disastrous financial collapse of his father's business interests.
 Amedeo's birth saved the family from ruin; according to an ancient law, creditors could not seize the bed of a pregnant woman or a mother with a newborn child.
 The bailiffs entered the family's home just as Eugénie went into labour; the family protected their most valuable assets by piling them on top of her.

 Modigliani had a close relationship with his mother, who taught him at home until he was 10.
 Beset with health problems after an attack of pleurisy when he was about 11, a few years later he developed a case of typhoid fever.
-When he was 16 he was taken ill again and contracted the tuberculosis which would later claim his life.
+When he was 16 he was taken ill again and contracted the tuberculosis that would later claim his life.
 After Modigliani recovered from the second bout of pleurisy, his mother took him on a tour of southern Italy: Naples, Capri, Rome and Amalfi, then north to Florence and Venice.

 His mother was, in many ways, instrumental in his ability to pursue art as a vocation.
 When he was 11 years of age, she had noted in her diary: "The child's character is still so unformed that I cannot say what I think of it.
 He behaves like a spoiled child, but he does not lack intelligence.
 We shall have to wait and see what is inside this chrysalis.
 Perhaps an artist?"